2012 (film): Plot

-In 2009, American geologist Adrian Helmsley visits astrophysicist Satnam Tsurutani in India and learns that a new type of neutrino from a solar flare is causing chain reactions in the Earth's core and crust, fulfilling predictions from Charles Hapgood's theory and the Mesoamerican Long Count calendar that a polar shift from the 2012 phenomenon will bring the end of the world.
-Adrian alerts White House Chief of Staff Carl Anheuser and President Thomas Wilson.

-In 2010, Wilson and other world leaders begin building nine arks, each capable of carrying 100,000 people, in the Himalayas in Tibet.
-Nima, a Buddhist monk, is evacuated with his grandparents, and his brother Tenzin joins the ark project.
-Tickets are sold to the rich for €1 billion per person to fund the construction.
+In 2009, American geologist Adrian Helmsley visits astrophysicist Satnam Tsurutani in Jharkhand, India, and learns that a previously undiscovered type of neutrino from a solar flare is heating the Earth's core.
+Returning to Washington, D.C., Adrian alerts White House Chief of Staff Carl Anheuser and President Thomas Wilson.
+A year later, over forty-six nations begin building nine arks in the Himalayas in Tibet, and storing artifacts in secure locations.
+Nima, a Buddhist monk, is evacuated with his grandparents, while his brother Tenzin joins the ark project.
+Additional funding is secretly raised by selling tickets to the rich for €1 billion per person.

 In 2012, struggling science-fiction writer Jackson Curtis is a chauffeur in Los Angeles for Russian billionaire Yuri Karpov.
-Jackson's ex-wife Kate and their children, Noah and Lilly, live with Kate's boyfriend, plastic surgeon and amateur pilot Gordon Silberman.
-Jackson takes Noah and Lilly camping in Yellowstone National Park.
-When they enter an area fenced off by the United States Army, they are caught and brought to Adrian.
-After being released, they meet conspiracy theorist Charlie Frost, who warns his listeners through his radio show that the world government is covering up the impending calamity and people are being killed after attempting to warn the public about it.
-Jackson heeds Charlie's warning after the sudden departure of Yuri's sons Alec and Oleg and then rents a Cessna 340A to rescue his family.
-As the disaster causes a colossal earthquake, Jackson and his family escaped airborne just before the west coast slides into the ocean.
-The group flies to Yellowstone and retrieve Charlie's map of the arks' location.
-The Yellowstone Caldera erupts, with Charlie staying behind to finish his broadcast and dying in the eruption.
-Needing a fuel-efficient plane, the group lands at Harry Reid International Airport in Las Vegas Valley.
+Jackson's former wife, Kate and their children, Noah and Lilly, live with Kate's boyfriend, plastic surgeon and amateur pilot Gordon Silberman.
+Jackson takes Noah and Lilly camping at Yellowstone National Park.
+When they find Yellowstone Lake dried up and fenced off by the United States Army, they are caught and brought to Adrian.
+They later meet conspiracy theorist and radio personality Charlie Frost, who tells Jackson of Charles Hapgood's earth crust displacement theory and how the Mesoamerican Long Count calendar predicts the end of the world in 2012, and that the world's governments silence anyone attempting to warn the public.

+Despite his initial skepticism, Jackson begins to take Charlie's warning seriously after witnessing several signs that seem to confirm it.
+These include a conversation with Yuri's sons, Alec and Oleg, who warn of impending disaster after Jackson drops them off at Santa Monica Airport.
+He rents a Cessna 340A and sets out to rescue his family.
+As the Pacific Coast suffers a catastrophic 10.9-magnitude quake along the San Andreas Fault, Jackson and his family reach the airport and get the Cessna airborne before the coast sinks into the Pacific Ocean.
+The group flies to Yellowstone, and Jackson retrieves Charlie's map of the arks' location, just as the Yellowstone Caldera begins to erupt.
+Charlie stays behind to finish his broadcast and is killed by debris.
+Realizing they need a larger plane to fly to the Himalayas, the group lands at McCarran International Airport south of Downtown Las Vegas to locate one.